ammmze/talos-pkgs-gasket/README.md

+# Archived

+This repo is no longer kept up-to-date.
+The gasket extension has been added to the upstream Talos library of extensions.
+Please install the extension from there.

 # talos-pkgs-gasket
 Builds talos installer with google gasket kernel module.
 This repo aims to build the latest stable release of Talos with the gasket driver required to run PCI based [Coral](https://coral.ai) devices.